- Video: Neonatal Hypoglycemia – Causes, Treatment & Prevention

 - Premature births: Babies who are born before term are prone to hypoglycaemia.

-- Advanced Haemolytic Diseases (incompatibility of the baby’s blood group with the mother): Unmatched blood groups and types between mother and child may lead to hypoglycaemia.
+- Advanced RH Haemolytic diseases (an incompatibility of the baby’s blood group with the mother): Rh Blood group mismatch (negative or positive types) between mother and child can cause hypoglycaemia.

 - Birth Asphyxia: Babies that have suffered low oxygen levels during birth and in the first few hours after birth are prone to hypoglycaemia.